ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 The other is booting FreeDOS, it is pretty banged up, and I don't have a floppy drive for it. $140

-## Two ENG video cameras from the early 80s,
+## Two video cameras from the early 80s

+These are not camcorders.
+I think they were ENG cameras from news studios.
+Require a dedicated power brick to supply video out (included).
+One is a sony, the other is a panasonic.
+Tested and working, cases included.
+Sample footage or details if required.

 including power supplies, video output cables, and cases. (details on request)

-$100/each
+$100/each + shipping

 ## Amiga 2000